MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-create-remote-networks.md

 ### Connectivity

 The connectivity tab is where you add the device links for the remote network.
-You need to provide the device type, IP address, border gateway protocol (BGP) address, and autonomous system number (ASN) for each device link.
+You need to provide the device type, public IP address of your CPE, border gateway protocol (BGP) address, and autonomous system number (ASN) for each device link.
 You can also add device links after creating the remote network.

 This process is covered in detail in the [How to manage remote network device links](how-to-manage-remote-network-device-links.md).